-- Completion of the Pastoral Ministries major fulfills educational requirements for ordination as elder in the Church of the Nazarene. - Students should note that the individual districts in the Church of the Nazarene have autonomy in determining which courses fulfill the educational requirements for ordination.
-Students should consult with their respective district ministry board to determine what courses are required for ordination by that district.
+• Completion of the Pastoral Ministries major fulfills educational requirements for ordination as elder in the Church of the Nazarene.

+Students should note that the individual districts in the Church of the Nazarene have autonomy in determining which courses fulfill the educational requirements for ordination.